Kwpolska/pkgbuilder/docs/pb.rst

 ====
 Bugs should be reported at the GitHub page (<https://github.com/Kwpolska/pkgbuilder/issues>), with the PBWrapper label.
-You can also send mail to <kwpolska@kwpolska.tk>.
+You can also send mail to <chris@chriswarrick.com>.